appu-kumar/vueCode/README.md

 - V.V.Imp Creation Phase – Component is being created, but not yet added to the DOM.
   - created()
   - Runs after data and methods are set up (but before DOM is available).
 Useful for API calls.
+  - Good for API calls that don’t depend on the DOM.
+E.g., fetching user data, configs, etc.
 - V.V.IMP Mounting Phase – Component is inserted into the DOM.
   - mounted()
   - Runs after component is added to the DOM (perfect for DOM manipulation).
+  - Good for API calls that depend on the DOM.
+E.g., measuring elements, interacting with third-party libraries.
 - Updating Phase – Component reacts to changes and re-renders.
   - updated()
   - Runs after Vue updates the DOM (useful for responding to UI changes).
 - Unmounting Phase – Component is removed from the DOM.
   - unmounted()
   - Runs after component is removed from the DOM.